harryuan65/Filedge/docs/question1.md

 File upload: I want to make "files" a single model `UserFile` that can be referenced by a `SharingLink`, So I use `carrierwave` instead of `active storage` for this case.
 Both of them supports uploading to local storage and S3.

 Database choice: The models I planned to create have clear schemas and relationships, so I prefer using a sql database.
 Selecting `PostgresSQL` is because I am more familiar with it.

+# Part 2 - Implementation

+Please refer to this repository.